|Rewards Rating:||4.9 / 5|

 We value Marriott points at around 0.8 cents apiece, although the value you’ll get ultimately depends on the redemption you make.
 Marriott points are less valuable than rewards you’ll earn with some other travel credit cards — especially airline cards and flexible rewards cards, such as the Chase Sapphire Preferred® Card — but more valuable than many other hotel points such as Hilton Honors points.

 Once you sign up for the Marriott Bonvoy Boundless® Credit Card, you can rack up a decent number of points on everything you buy — particularly on paid hotel stays with the Marriott Bonvoy brand.
 You get six points per $1 spent at Marriott hotels, and you also get two points per $1 on all other purchases.
+Additionally, earn 3 points per dollar on select categories such as gas stations, grocery stores and restaurant purchases up to a combined total of $6,000 annually.

 When you take into account the value of Marriott points, this adds up to a fairly good earning rate (you earn around 1.7 cents of rewards value per dollar spent, by our estimates), though not as good as some competing hotel cards, such as the World of Hyatt Credit Card — which offers much more valuable points — or the Hilton Honors cards — which offer much higher spending category bonuses.